deepx-smkang/dx_com-gui/README.md

 # 🧠 DXCom GUI - ONNX to DXNN Model Compiler

 A desktop application for compiling ONNX models to DXNN format using the DXCom compiler.
-Built with PySide6 (Qt for Python), it provides an intuitive interface for deep neural network model conversion.
+Built with PySide6 (Qt for Python), it provides an intuitive interface for DXNN conversion.

 ## ✨ Features